wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 ### Functions

 Hanjst functions are all functions of JavaScript.
-Reversely, all JavaScript functions and objects are all accessible to current Hanjst.
+Reversely, all JavaScript functions and objects are all accessible to the current Hanjst.

+{$foo}

 #### Built-in Functions